elementor/elementor/readme.txt

 Elementor and Gutenberg work seamlessly together.
 As a user, you can easily decide which editor to use at every point while editing your site.

+**Can I create an online store?**

+Yes, with the Elementor Pro WooCommerce Builder you can customize every page of your store to create an amazing customer experience that drives sales.

+**Does it work with other WordPress plugins? **

+It works with almost all the plugins.
+If you experience an incompatibility issue, please report it to us and to the plugin that conflicts with Elementor.

+**Do I need to know how to code?**

+No!
+Elementor provides you with all the widgets and features that you need to build a proffesional website without using code.

+**Do i need to know how to design?**

+No, you can choose between professionaly designed kits and templates that fit toevery industry and have all you need to create your own profesional website.

+**Will elementor slow down my website?**

+As Elementor prioritizes speed and performance, you enjoy better and faster performance with each new version of Elementor.
+When testing the same page layout on older versions you can see a significant performance improvement, from a score of 82 in Google PageSpeed Insight in version 3.1, to a score of 95 i in version 3.5.

+**Is my site secure with Elementor?**

+The security of your website is extremely important to us and we take proactive measures to assure that your websites are secure.
+Elementor is ISO 27001 certified, and has a dedicated team of security professionals that implements industry best-practices for maximum security and compliance, 24/7.

+There is also a managed security Bug Bounty program, utilizing the community power by enabling 24/7/365 crowdsourced vulnerability detection."

+**Can I buy templates separately?**

+Of course, you can use any template that supports Elementor.

+**Is Elementor compatible with Post and Custom Post Types?**

+Of course!
+You can set which post types will enable Elementor in the settings page.

+**What is the difference between Elementor's free Plugin and Elementor Pro**

+Elementor’s Free version allows you to explore our revolutionary drag & drop live editor, basic widgets and templates.
+Elementor Pro (Essential, Advanced, Expert, Studio, and Agency) empowers you with more professional tools that speed up your workflow, give you access to human-powered support, help you build more advanced content, and convert visitors.
+See full comparison here.

+**How can I become a Contributor**

+If you want to contribute, go to our [Elementor GitHub Repository](https://github.com/elementor/elementor) and see where you can help.
+You can also add a new language via [translate.wordpress.org](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-translate/).
+We’ve built a short guide explaining [how to translate and localize the plugin](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-translate-faq/).

 == Screenshots ==